Engie Benjy: Broadcast

 Internationally, the show aired in Australia on ABC and Nick Jr, TVNZ in New Zealand, Central in Singapore, Sveriges Television in Sweden, France 5 and Piwi+ in France, YLE in Finland, NRK in Norway, Discovery Kids in Latin America, RTP in Portugal, IRIB in Iran, NPO Zappelin in the Netherlands, Çufo, Bang Bang and Top Channel in Albania, Rai Yoyo in Italy, KIKA in Germany, Alter Channel in Greece, Hop!
 Channel in Israel, EBS in South Korea, TVP in Poland, Radio Television of Serbia in Serbia, Radio and Television of Slovakia in Slovakia, Télé-Quebec in Canada, Radiotelevizija Slovenija in Slovenia, Stöð 2 in Iceland and Sonce TV in Ukraine.

 Reruns of the series aired on ITVBe's children's block LittleBe between September 2018 and July 2021.

 Other appearances

 In 2009, Engie Benjy along with several other well known children's characters appeared on The Official BBC Children in Need Medley by Peter Kay's Animated All Star Band.
-The final episode aired on 29 November 2004.